getpelican/pelican/docs/settings.rst

                                                                         index pages for collections of content e.g. tags and category index pages.
 `PAGINATED_DIRECT_TEMPLATES` (``('index',)``)                           Provides the direct templates that should be paginated.
+`SUMMARY_MAX_LENGTH` (``50``)                                           When creating a short summary of an article, this will
+                                                                        be the default length in words of the text created.
+                                                                        This only applies if your content does not otherwise specify a summary.
+Setting to None will cause the summary to be a copy of the original content.

 =====================================================================   =====================================================================

 .. [#] Default is the system locale.